matteodegobbi/vault/Operations Research/Lesson 3.md

 x_2\ge 0 \\
 \end{cases}
 $$
+All the feasible points must be on the first quadrant because of the implicit constraints (non negativity of $x_1,x_2$)
 ##disegno copia

+A graphical approach can be used to find the minimum of the objective function in the polyhedron $P$.
+We find the gradient of the objective function, in this case $\nabla f=[-1,-1]$.
+Then we draw level curves of $f$ going along the opposite direction of the gradient, when we find the last curve that still contains feasible points the points in this curve will be optimal solutions because we went along the direction of maximum decrease.
+With this graphical approach we find that $x^*=\begin{bmatrix}0 \\ 6\end{bmatrix}$ is the optimal solution.

 If we keep the same constraints but with a different objective function we can find different optimal solution.
-A,B,C,D are called the vertices of the polyhedron and an optimal solution will always be one of these vertices in linear programming.
+A,B,C,D are called the vertices of the polyhedron and an optimal solution will always be one of these vertices in linear programming (we prove this in [[Lesson 4#Optimal solution in LP will always be a vertex|Lesson 4]]).

-If the objective function is $0x_1+0x_2$ every point in $P$ is an optimal solution.
+Pathological case: if the objective function is $0x_1+0x_2$ every point in $P$ is an optimal solution.

 ##disegno in R3 pdf
-##Simplex
+##Simplex MANCA TODO

+---
+# Linear optimization standards/tricks
 Canonical form of linear programming:
 $$
 \begin{cases}